TNO-TSG/documentation/_docs/data-apps/build-your-own.md

 ## Overview

 The 'Base Data App' library provided by TNO contains Spring components that you can use to quickly bootstrap your logic into an IDS based dataspace.
 The Base Data App provides the following functionality:
-- A Spring REST controller that listens for IDS messages from the TNO Security Gateway
+- A Spring REST controller that listens for IDS messages from the TNO Core Container
 - A Message dispatcher that dispatches incoming messages to an available message listener
-- A resource publisher that can be used to publish available resources, such as API endpoints, to the TNO Security Gateway
+- A resource publisher that can be used to publish available resources, such as API endpoints, to the TNO Core Container
 - Helper functions to send IDS HTTP Multipart or IDSCP messages

-The structure and interaction of the components of the Base Data App with the TNO Security Gateway is depicted in the diagram below:
+The structure and interaction of the components of the Base Data App with the TNO Core Container is depicted in the diagram below:
 ![TNO Data App Architecture](/assets/images/drawio/data-app-architecture.drawio.svg)

 ## Importing the Base Data App Dependecy